-2 points.
+1 point.
 Implement Transportation System Management Strategies

-Transportation system management strategies to reduce emissions, including congestion relief and traffic management strategies such as signal systemization.
+Partner with the state environmental agency, MPO or other regional planning organization and/or local jurisdictions to coordinate and implement transportation system management strategies to reduce emissions, including congestion relief and traffic management strategies such as signal systemization.

-2 points.
+1 point.
 Implement Vehicle Technologies

-Vehicle technologies including diesel emissions reduction strategies, such as funding school bus retrofits, retrofits of state or local maintenance and construction equipment, and clean vehicle strategies such as retrofitting or replacing diesel buses or engines with CNG or hybrid or other clean technology buses.
+Partner with the state environmental agency, MPO or other regional planning organization(s) to coordinate and implement vehicle technologies including diesel emissions reduction strategies, such as funding school bus retrofits, retrofits of state or local maintenance and construction equipment, and clean vehicle strategies such as retrofitting or replacing diesel buses or engines with CNG or hybrid or other clean technology buses.
 Support of policies and investments that support the development of infrastructure for vehicle technologies.